Email marketing still reigns supreme when it comes to promoting your products to prospects and customers.

 Let’s take a look at several strategies.

-1. Reduce Your Abandoned Cart Rate with Exit-Intent Popups
+1. Reduce Your Abandoned Cart Rate with Exit-Intent Popups for Shopify

 We can’t deny the power of exit-intent popups.
 When used correctly, you can use it to reduce your bounce rate and even your abandoned cart rate.